vedantpople4/xylophone/README.md

 # Xylophone_app
 This is the Xylophone app.
-It has 7 bands which are there for the 7 seven notes
+It has 7 bands which are there for the 7 seven notes available.
+You can produce your music from it and relax.

 ## Getting Started